 You'll also get up to £5.75 per week of any savings credit if you are over 65.

-- Guide to financial support for disabled people (people with disabilities and carers section)
+- Guide to financial support for people with disabilities (people with disabilities and carers section)

-- Financial support in retirement (general money, tax and benefits section)
+- In retirement (money, tax and benefits section)

 Capital and the value of your home

 If you have over £23,250 in capital you will be assessed as being able to meet the full cost of your care.